discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - <Skill name="Point Blank Shot"/> to proc <Item id="84505"/> again.
 - <Skill name="Worldlyimpact"/>
 - <Skill name="pathofscars"/> and <Skill name="Whirlingdefense"/> to reflect again.

-If you dont skip anomalies you can just try to reflect and hope she targets someone close or you could go for reflecting her spin attack.

 </Tab>
 <Tab title="Middle">